Tigers vs. Red Sox Player Props Betting Odds

-Player props can be found for Rafael Devers and Spencer Torkelson, among others, when the Boston Red Sox host the Detroit Tigers at Fenway Park on Friday at 7:10 PM ET.
+Rafael Devers and Spencer Torkelson are two of the top players with prop bets on the table when the Boston Red Sox and the Detroit Tigers meet at Fenway Park on Saturday (first pitch at 4:10 PM ET).

 Bet on this matchup or its props with BetMGM!